 • Wash leeks very carefully to remove all grit.
 I usually cut them horizontally and separate the rings to make sure no dirt remains.
 Thinly slice the white and light green parts when washed.

-• In a large soup pot, melt the butter, add the prepared leeks, salt, and pepper.
+• In a large soup pot over medium heat, melt the butter, add the prepared leeks, salt, and pepper.
 Cook, stirring regularly, until leeks are soft, wilted, and golden, about 8-10 minutes.
 Reduce heat if leeks are browning.
 Add garlic and cook, stirring for 1 minute more.
 While leeks are cooking, chop the potatoes.

 • Add potatoes, vinegar or lemon juice, chicken stock, fresh thyme, and bay leaves to the pot.
 Bring to a boil (uncovered) and once boiling, cover pot with a lid and turn heat to low.
 Simmer for 15–18 minutes or until potatoes are easily pierced with a fork.
 Turn off heat and let slightly cool, about 10 minutes.
 Pull out thyme and bay leaves; discard.